polkadot-fellows/RFCs/text/0005-coretime-interface.md

 - The interface MUST allow the Relay-chain to be scheduled on a low-latency basis.
 - Individual cores MUST be schedulable, both in full to a single task (a ParaId or the Instantaneous Coretime Pool) or to many unique tasks in differing ratios.
 - Typical usage of the interface SHOULD NOT overload the VMP message system.
-- Worst case usage of the interface MUST NOT cause the Polkadot system to fail.
 - The interface MUST allow for the allocating chain to be notified of all accounting information relevant for making accurate rewards for contributing to the Instantaneous Coretime Pool.
 - The interface MUST allow for Instantaneous Coretime Market Credits to be communicated.
 - The interface MUST allow for the allocating chain to instruct changes to the number of cores which it is able to allocate.